maziac/DeZog/documentation/Usage.md

 ## Unittests

-You can use the z80 debug adapter to execute unit tests.
+You can use the DeZog to execute unit tests.
 Please see [here](UnitTests.md).